-- 92% of civilian deaths and injuries occurred when explosive violence was used in a populated area
+- 92% of all civilian deaths and injuries occurred when explosive violence was used in a populated area

-- Ground-launched explosive weapons were responsible for the most civilian harm in this period, with 48% of civilian deaths and injuries caused by such weapons
+- Ground-launched weapons caused the most harm in this period, with 52% of all civilian casualties resulting from this type of explosive

-The first AOAV Explosive Violence Monitor in 2011 coincided with the toppling of Libya’s long-time president, Muammar Gaddafi, during the wave of popular protests that swept the Arab World that year.
-As a result, 2011 saw extremely high levels of explosive harm in Libya during popular uprisings against Gaddafi and the NATO intervention which took place on the side of the rebels.
+The first AOAV Explosive Violence Monitor in 2011 coincided with the toppling of Libya’s long-time president, Muammar Qaddafi, during the wave of popular protests that swept the Arab World that year.
+As a result, 2011 saw extremely high levels of explosive harm in Libya during popular uprisings against Qaddafi and the NATO intervention which took place on the side of the rebels.
 Over the course of the year, AOAV recorded 2,108 civilian deaths and injuries from explosives, meaning Libya was ranked as the fourth worst-affected country by explosive violence, behind Iraq, Pakistan and Afghanistan.
 It is likely, however, that casualty figures were underreported by AOAV because of the difficulty in journalists accessing besieged cities, such as Sirte, where large-scale bombardments took place.
-In 2011, AOAV also recorded 696 civilian casualties resulting from air-launched explosive weaponry, the majority of which were attributed to NATO, who faced open criticism from the UN for neither investigating nor taking responsibility for these deaths and injuries.
+In 2011, AOAV also recorded 696 civilian casualties resulting from air-launched explosive weaponry.
+The majority of these casualties were attributed to NATO, who faced open criticism from the UN for neither investigating, nor taking responsibility for the deaths and injuries their airstrikes brought about.

-2011 has been, by far, the worst year for explosive harm in Libya over the nine-year history of the AOAV Monitor, with 39% of all total civilian casualties recorded by AOAV occurring in that year.
-After the destruction of 2011, and the toppling of Gaddafi late that year, Libya entered a period of comparative calm.
+2011 has been, by far, the worst year for explosive harm in Libya, over the ten-year history of the AOAV Monitor, with 35% of all civilian casualties recorded by AOAV occurring in that year.
+After the destruction of 2011, and the toppling of Qaddafi late that year, Libya entered a period of comparative calm.
 Although the country lacked a single effective government, civilian harm from explosive violence remained at much lower levels from 2012 to 2014.
-Whilst there were many positive trends in the patterns of explosive harm in this period, such as no civilian deaths or injuries reported from air-launched weapons in 2012 or 2013, there were signs of increases in other forms of violence.
+Whilst there were many positive trends in the patterns of explosive harm in this period – such as no civilian deaths or injuries reported from air-launched weapons in 2012 or 2013 – there were signs of increases in other forms of violence.
 Most notably was the fact that AOAV recorded the first suicide attack in Libya in December 2013 – the following year it recorded five.

-From 2011 to 2019, AOAV have recorded 5,356 civilian deaths and injuries from explosive violence in Libya.
-Although levels of violence have not again reached the extreme heights of 2011, the country and its citizens have been plagued by continuous insecurity over the past nine years – something AOAV has explored in part in its report on the impact of explosive weapons on children in Libya.
-We must also remain wary of the recent rises in casualties from explosive violence in Libya which create deep concern for the future of the nation and its people.
+From 2011 to 2020, AOAV have recorded 6,027 civilian deaths and injuries from explosive violence in Libya.
+Although levels of violence have not again reached the extreme heights of 2011, the country and its citizens have been plagued by continuous insecurity over the past decade – something AOAV has explored, in part, in its report on the impact of explosive weapons on children in Libya.

 AOAV reports on explosive violence in Libya include: